zzzprojects/learn-orm/tutorials/dapper/delete-data.md

 }
 ```

-Now if you retrieve all the authors from the database, you will see only 3 records.
+If you retrieve all the authors from the database, you will see only three records.

 ```csharp
 private static void GetAllAuthors()